Sette Giugno: The Sette Giugno

 The mob then moved back to Palace square, where they began to insult the soldiers detached in front the Main Guard buildings.
 The N.C.O. that was responsible for the watch had the doors of the building closed, as were the doors of the Magisterial Palace across the square.
 In Strada Teatro, the offices of the Daily Malta Chronicle were broken into, with pieces of metal jammed in the workings of the presses to break them.
 While this was taking place, other crowds were attacking the homes of perceived supporters of the Imperial government and profiteering merchants in Strada Forni.

 The Police forces’ acting-commissioner then called for military support.
 At 17.30, 64 soldiers from the Composite Battalions entered the Courts which housed the headquarters of the police force.
 Later historians criticised the use of such a small number of soldiers to counter a crowd made up of thousands, which was attacking locations in Strada Teatro and Strada Forni and had now progressed towards Strada Santa Lucia.
 Six soldiers, under the command of Major Ritchie, the G.S.O., and Captain Ferguson, made their way towards Strada Forni to defend the house of Anthony Cassar Torreggiani, a leading importer, which was under attack by the crowd.
 Furniture was being thrown outside from the windows.

 In the National Assembly, which was unaware of the uprising outside, the moderates were gaining the upper hand.
 The moderates were bent on accepting the message of the Secretary for the Colonies as a genuine step towards improving the situation, and had to be recognised as such.

 Ten soldiers, led by Lieutenant Shields, approached the offices of the Chronicle, which were surrounded by a crowd that then began to throw stones and other objects at the soldiers.
 The same happened in Strada Forni, where six soldiers were trying to stem a crowd of thousands.
 Ritchie sent Ferguson to bring reinforcements.
 With his revolver stolen and his uniform torn, the captain reached a troop of 24 soldiers, which was then directed to Strada Forni.
 The soldiers were posted along the street, facing in both directions.
-It is important to note that the troops were not to shoot without being ordered to do so.
+The troops were not to shoot without being ordered to do so.
 The soldiers took their positions, aiming at the crowd—which then retreated.

 The report of the inquiring commission then proceeded to state that a shot was heard from the direction of a window of the Cassar Torreggiani house.
 At face value, this gives the impression that the Maltese were the first to shoot during the uprising.